swollengoat/Service-Now--ASM-topology-mediator/README.md

    directory.
 This allows you to make changes to the code and test the changes without constantly hitting the ServiceNow REST API, making the process much faster.
-To enable reading from json files rather than the REST API, set either or both of the following variables to 1, e.g.:
+To enable reading from json files rather than the REST API, set either or both of the following configuration lines into the "config/getSNOWData.props":

       readCisFromFile=1
       readRelationshipsFromFile=1

 -- A tip for moving the resulting file observer file to a file observer container: tar.gz the files before copying to the file observer container.
-It will save you a metric tonne of time copying the file to the container.
+It will save you a metric ton of time copying the file to the container.
 You can then untar.gz at the container.

 -- There is a lot of debug output sent to stdout.
 Sorry about that.
 Feel free to: